shspage/illustrator-scripts/readme.md

 ![desc_flapclose_2](https://github.com/shspage/illustrator-scripts/raw/master/image/desc_flapclose_2.png)

 **SETTINGS**
-If "close_path" is set to **true** in the following config section, the path whose end point is matched is turned into a closed path.
+If "close_path" is set to **true** in the config section at the beginning of the script, the path whose end point is matched is turned into a closed path.

 **NOTE**
 Paths with less than four anchors in the selection are ignored.